eellpp/pubScratchpad/memory.md

 Seperate memory palaces needs to be build to hold different memories
 > Dr. Yip Swee Chooi, the effervescent Malaysian memory champ, used his own body parts as loci to help him memorize the entire 56,000-word, 1,774-page Oxford Chinese-English dictionary.
 One might have dozens, hundreds, perhaps even thousands of memory palaces, each built to hold a different set of memories.

-If we go to a new home and notice all the things there, all the spacial information is similar to amount of words in a novel.
-Just in matter of minutes we memorise all this spacial information.
-Our brains are designed by evolution of hunter gatherers to remember spacial information.

 > The crucial thing was to choose a memory palace with which I was intimately familiar